 Passengers, cargo, and the modes carrying them are separated at terminals and interact through specific procedures and equipment.
-Due to technical and operational characteristics, the modal and non-modal components of a terminal have a different footprints:
+Due to technical and operational characteristics, the modal and non-modal components of a terminal have different footprints:

 - Airports.
-For airports, is it the airfield that has the most significant footprint as extensive areas are required for runways and taxiing.
-Terminals and plane parking areas have comparatively a smaller footprint; in many cases, car parking areas can account for a large share of it.
+For airports, is it the airfield that has the most significant footprint, as extensive areas are required for runways and taxiing.
+Terminals and plane parking areas have a smaller footprint; in many cases, car parking areas can account for a large share of it.
 The interface is done through skybridges or boarding stairs for passengers or trolleys and ramps for cargo.

 - Freight rail terminals.
 Similar to ports, the storage function has the most significant footprint, particularly for intermodal terminals.
 The interface is commonly performed by crane equipment or side loaders.